petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 Head over to [calkit.io](https://calkit.io) and log in with your GitHub account.
 Click the button to create a new project.
-Let's title ours "RANS boundary layer validation".
+Let's title ours "RANS boundary layer validation", since for our example, we're going to create a project that attempts to answer the question:

+>What RANS model works best for a simple boundary layer?

 We'll keep this private for now
 (though in general it's good to work openly.)
 Creating a project on Calkit also creates the project Git repo on GitHub.